Yokomon/Yokomon/README.md

 # Hey there! 👋

-I’m **Oghenemarow Macaulay**, a Frontend Engineer based in Nigeria.
+I’m **Oghenemarow Macaulay**, a Software Engineer based in Nigeria.

 I design, build, and ship clean, high-impact digital experiences from web apps to AI-powered stories and viral short-form content.